DRAFT 2045 Metropolitan Transportation Plan

 DRAFT 2045 Project List (Traditional/Additional Funding Scenarios)

 IV.
-Project Maps Approved by CAMPO's Executive Board
+Project Maps and List Approved by CAMPO's Executive Board

 V. Final 2045 MTP Document Approved by Executive Board